thiagocapuano/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

     });
 ```

-REPLY: a line with a signature in base58.
+RESPONSE: a line with a signature in base58.

 ERRORS: